tjellicoe-tpzuk/openeo_GEE/README.md

 `cwltool get-eo-data.cwl --coords_west -3.33 --coords_east 1.25 --coords_north 52.56 --coords_south 50.98 --dataSet "COPERNICUS/S2_SR_HARMONIZED" --funcName "ndvi" --outFileName "COPERNICUS-S2_SR_HARMONIZED_ndvi_applied" --tempExt "2017-06-01","2017-07-01"` - **note, this currently doesn't work as the final string element is passed incorrectly into the Python script**

 ## Further work on this project
-The next step is to integrate this with an EOEPCA application package so that this can be run via the ADES allowing for further integration between the two applications
+The next step is to integrate this with an EOEPCA application package so that this can be run via the ADES allowing for further integration between the two applications.
+The get-eo-data-wrkflw.cwl scriiiiiiiipt is now functional and works when run within an EOEPCA application package, producing the desired outputs.
+An additional piece of work has been conducted to create a two step process, with the first extracting EO data from openEO (GEE) and the second making of the s_expression functionality to compute the ndvi on this data.
+This serves as a demonstration for integrating EOEPCA and openEO processing.
+However, this script is not yet functional, I believe due to issues with STAC output from openEO which needs to be resolved.
+However, the openeo-download-ndvi.cwl script can be run as a proof of concept, although only the first stage will be successful.

 ## Other links
 More information about the GEE backend for OpenEO can be found on the [GitHub for that project](https://github.com/Open-EO/openeo-earthengine-driver)